 GILES

 Moving onward to Flores became a huge problem.
-Our first choice was a 4-day boat trip but it was monsoon season, the seas are rough, and all boats stopped running until April!
-Overland involves 3 short ferries and 19 hours of buses on rough roads with interminable views of jungle.
+Our first choice was a 4-day boat trip but it was monsoon season, the seas were rough, and all boats stopped running until April!
+Overland involves 3 short ferries and 19 hours of buses on rough roads with interminable views of the jungle.
 Booking a plane drove me crazy.
-The web sites for Indonesian domestic planes are terminally slow, constantly kick you off, and just when the booking is almost complete, I run out of time.
-Lion Air does not accept credit cards less than 48hrs before the flight, but I did not realize this and kept repeating the booking process for 2hrs.
-Finally we booked a flight on Garuda (the Indonesian national airline) for 3,047,000 or US$122 each.
-Later in the trip, I discovered nusatrip.com that lists all Indonesian airlines, is fast and convenient to use.
-In order to make the flight we took the boat from the Gilis to Lombok at 08:00, then a minivan to Kuta on the south shore of Lombok for the night.
+The websites for Indonesian domestic planes are terminally slow, constantly kick you off, and just when the booking is almost complete, I run out of time.
+Lion Air does not accept credit cards less than 48 hours before the flight, but I did not realize this and kept repeating the booking process for 2 hrs.
+Finally, we booked a flight on Garuda (the Indonesian national airline) for 3,047,000 or US$122 each.
+Later in the trip, I discovered that nusatrip.com lists all Indonesian airlines, and is fast and convenient to use.
+To make the flight we took the boat from the Gilis to Lombok at 08:00, then a minivan to Kuta on the south shore of Lombok for the night.

 KUTA, Lombok